kumu/docs/guides/color-reference.md

 <br />
 Kumu also has built-in support for these color scales:

-### Sequential
+### Sequential and diverging
-Sequential color palettes are great when you are trying to show quantitative data or data that has a meaningful order.
+Both sequential and diverging color palettes are great when you are trying to show quantitative data or data that has a meaningful order.

 <div class="color-scale">
 <table class="table">